mishide/Springboard/Capstone_1/readme.md

 Project
 ========================================================

-<small>This project creates a predictive machine to label lumbar x-ray results as "Abnormal" or "Normal' in cases of Spondylolisthesis.
+<small><b>This project creates a predictive machine to label lumbar x-ray results as "Abnormal" or "Normal' in cases of Spondylolisthesis to reduce interpretive errors.</b>
+  <br><br>
   It ingests 6 quantitative measurements to determine the results using the predictive model created.
-This model will result in a reduced error rate, improving consistency, and can be used as an initial sorting or secondary validation system.
-As the model continues to train on new data, from various Radiological results, I expect the algorithm to imrove and develop into a system that can be relied on as accurate with only the occassional need for human input.

- Gathering the experience of physicians that are contained in the data from previous results, machine learning models can learn to recognize and label results quickly, consistently, alerting radiologists to potential conflicts with their findings.
-This validation system can result in reducing the costs of human validation, reduce costs with fewer lawsuits through consistent findings, and resulting in improved patient outcomes.
+Gathering the experience of physicians that are contained in the data, machine learning models can learn to recognize and label results quickly and consistently, alerting radiologists to potential conflicts with their findings.
 </small>